colognerb/refugees/en/index.md

 ## Track 2: Advanced web development (with Ruby on Rails)

-*   For everybody that already knows a little bit of HTML/Css
+*   For everybody that already knows a little bit of HTML/CSS
 *   RailsGirls App Tutorial: [http://guides.railsgirls.com/app](http://guides.railsgirls.com/app)
 *   Having some basic programming experience is certainly helpful, but not required

-# Coaches
+# Mentors

-Volunteer coaches from the communtiy
+Our mentors are simply volunteer from the communtiy.

-If you would consider coaching at at our meetings, just join our [Slack chat channel](https://colognerb.herokuapp.com/) and come to one of our orga-meetings
+If you would consider mentoring at at our meetings, just join our [Slack chat channel](https://colognerb.herokuapp.com/) and come to one of our Thursday-meetings

 # Who are we?

-We are a group of volunteers from the Cologne tech community who would like to use their skill to help refugees here in Cologne
+We are a group of volunteers from the Cologne tech community who would like touse their skills to help refugees here in Cologne

 *   Jakob Hilden
 *   Denise Schynol